Arizona Court Records

 Can Infractions be Expunged from an Arizona Criminal Court Record?

 The Arizona state law does not permit the expunction of infractions except in some cases.
-Some infractions are actually not considered criminal offenses, they are mere violations of the law that can be dismissed and as such, they do not appear in the criminal records.
+Some infractions are actually not considered criminal offenses, they are mere violations of the law that can be dismissed, and as such, they do not appear in the criminal records.
 Nonetheless, if it is a traffic offense, it may be recorded on the person’s driving record.
 Offenses like noise pollution, littering, and other petty violations may be dismissed.
 Otherwise, they remain in the criminal records till the offender reaches the age of 99.
-Dismissal of the case may be considered if the convict has paid all fines and has completed assigned community service.
+Dismissal of the case may be considered if the convict has paid fines and has completed assigned community service.